kkc280947/WallyPhotoApp/README.md

 Dagger 2 is used for Dependency injection, helps in removing boiler plate code and saves from writing lot of unnecessaty initialization code.

+## Animation:
+For animation, Sharred transtition animation is used and ValueAnimator is used for transition.

 ## Network Module:
 Retrofit is used to implement REST API's in app for data transfer.